slip-slap/slip-slap.github.io/_posts/2017-02-19-pl-script-tex-concept.md

 - Horizontal glue: occurs within horizontal lists
 - Vertical glue: occurs within vertical lists.

+##### 4.1 muglue
+Muglue is a kind of glue that you can use only in math formulas.
+- It is measured in mu(mathematical units).

 #### 4. box
 A box is a rectangle of material to be typeset.